troubalex/troubalex.github.io/keypress.md

 end while i < 256
 ```

-The highest number representing a key on a keyboard is 255 but there are only 147 named colors, so I simply read the file twice, and stuffed everything in an array.
+The highest number representing a key on a keyboard is 255 but there are only 147 named colors, so I simply read the file twice, and stuff everything into an array.
+It’s no big deal if this list is not 100% precise.

-Then I iterated over the array to create a list of key value pairs in the format of `number: color,`.
-I ran the script from the terminal, and piped the output into a new file:
+Then I iterate over the array to create a list of key value pairs in the format of `number: "color",`.

+I ran the script from the terminal, and piped the output into a new file.

 ```bash
 $ script.rb > colors